IEworkerbee/smiles_decoder/README.md

 BRACES is an incredibly lightweight solution , involving only Python and like 2 other libraries.

 # Getting Started
-To get started with BRACES, follow these steps:
+To get started with BRACES, clone the Repository: bash
-Clone the Repository:
-bash
 CopyEdit
 git clone https://github.com/yourusername/BRACES.git